Overview

 - Strict compliance responsibilities

-While BSM had some security controls in place to support threat detection, these did not provide visibility across its complete hybrid cloud infrastructure, encompassing Office 365.
+While the organisation had some security controls in place to support threat detection, these did not provide visibility across its complete hybrid cloud infrastructure, encompassing Office 365.
 Nor did they provide confidence that attacks would be identified quickly enough to minimise potential damage and disruption.

 The Solution